RoelN/FontJit/README.md

 </style>
 ```

-While loading, the `data-lf-status` attribute will be added and updated.
+While loading, the `data-loadfont-status` attribute will be added and updated.
 This lets you keep track of the four loading states:

 ```
 idle = not yet started